 Libertarian free will

 The Libertarians would, I hope, agree that we are limited by our natures to be able to make choices only between options of which we are aware.
 From what I have read of Open theists, they easily concede this reality.
-But, given the scriptures about the unbelievers nature above, they still maintain that the human free will is not constrained by our sinfulness and is still able to make equal choices between equal options -- say, for example, the ability to choose or reject God in spite of the Bible's declaration of the constraints of our sinful nature.
+But, given the Scriptures about the unbelievers nature above, they still maintain that the human free will is not constrained by our sinfulness and is still able to make equal choices between equal options--say, for example, the ability to choose or reject God in spite of the Bible's declaration of the constraints of our sinful nature.

 But what seems to be happening is that the Open Theists want it both ways.
 They want to say that we are affected by our nature, and even though we are sinners by nature, our ability to choose is not constrained by that sinful nature.
-But how can this be, given the clear direction of scripture about our sinful condition which sates the unbeliever is a slave to sin (Rom.
+But how can this be, given the clear direction of Scripture about our sinful condition which states that the unbeliever is a slave to sin (Rom.
 6:14-20), loves darkness rather than light (John 3:19), does not seek for God (Rom.
 3:10-12), and cannot understand spiritual things (1 Cor.
 2:14)?
 At this point, the open theists simply states that human free will is still somehow able to make such choices.
-To this I ask, "How can this be so, given the scriptures that speak to the contrary?"
+To this I ask, "How can this be so, given the Scriptures that speak to the contrary?"

-In my opinion, the open theist position of libertarian free will violates the revelation of scripture which clearly restricts our unregenerate human natures as not being free from sin.
-It further contradicts scripture that tells us that God intervenes in the hearts of people, i.e. Prov.
+In my opinion, the open theist position of libertarian free will violates the revelation of Scripture which clearly restricts our unregenerate human natures as not being free from sin.
+It further contradicts Scripture that tells us that God intervenes in the hearts of people, i.e., Prov.
 21:1 and Deut.
 2:30.

-The open theist erringly exalts the free will of people to such a high level that, in order for God to be God, He must be lessened (doesn't know the future, can make mistakes, etc.) so that our precious free will cannot be violated.
+The open theist erringly exalts the free will of people to such a high level that, in order for God to be God, He must be lessened (doesn't know the future, can make mistakes, etc.,) so that our precious free will cannot be violated.
 Any theology that reduces the majesty and glory of God by exalting man's freedom is a theology of error.